Baton Rouge officials to announce return of American Cruise Lines ship to the city's riverfront

 Restaurants in the city, like Poor Boy Lloyd's, say they are excited about new tourism possibilities.

 "I think it's good.
 I'll enjoy it.
 We have some of their people come by, and we've had some of their crew come by here.
-We've had some of the people who are on the boat come by and visit us," Poor Boy Lloyd's owner Fred Taylor said.
+We've had some of the people who are on the boat come by and visit us," Poor Boy Lloyd's owner, Fred Taylor, said.

 Taylor has been at the same spot on Florida St. for over 40 years.
 He hopes his seafood joint can bring in new customers to enjoy the cuisine this part of the country offers.